k1kolev/info/features/ui-ux-features/side-panel.md

 @@name's Side Panel is a versatile feature that is present everywhere in your platform.

-As one of the multitools of @@name's web client, Side Panel enables you to bring up a variety of tools for data review and control.
+Being a powerful multitool of @@name's web client, Side Panel enables you to bring up a variety of tools for data review and control.

 The Side Panel along your navigators provides a unique 360-degree view of data, fetched from various locations in your platform.